 The one event that’s had the craziest line movement is easily Beer Pong.
 Interestingly enough, action has been on a guy who’s had exactly zero people bet on him to win the individual title: Manzinelli.

-Earlier in the week, an oddsmaker at MyBookie stated in a very Manz-like fashion, “After reading Manz’s profile on the ActionNetwork I realized how wrong I waz to dog him in the Beer Pong Event.
+Earlier in the week, “After reading Manz’s profile on the ActionNetwork I realized how wrong I waz to dog him in the Beer Pong Event.
 Gamblerz agreed, forcing his oddz to move from +800 to +150 and leaving me hoping that Manz dipz in to the sauce before the event.
 Luckily, hiz gold dollar sign necklace givez me hope that thiz will happen.”

 Manz has since moved even further, to +100.

 Bettors Believe in Bales’ Connect 4 Skills

 The Connect 4 individual odds were one of a handful that initially opened with everyone at +600.
 Despite this level playing field, folks believe that Jonathan “The Thinker” Bales is smarter than the rest and have bet on him accordingly.

 Bales has twice as much money wagered on him as everyone else combined.
 Yowza!
 This has caused him to move to +500.
 Will he win?
 Will he like the nickname I just invented for him?
 Only time will tell.

 One of the highly anticipated side wagers is the tennis “match” between Adam Levitan and Brandon Adams.
 Though folks think Adams is the man to beat for the overall title, they don’t have too much faith in his ability to win 6-0, 6-0 vs. Levitan.

 There has been no movement on any of the team-based odds as of yet.
 Team Jennings remains the favorite at +125, though Joe Holka thinks Team Bales (+160) is the upside play, and Ian Hartitz believes Team Levitan (+200) could win eight events.